 Your top priority at the time of the accident should be seeking medical care, obtaining a police report, and exchanging contact information with the other driver.
 The scene of the accident is not the time to argue about who is at fault for causing the car crash in the first place.
 That is the job of your personal injury attorney at a later time.
 However, you can contact our law firm from the hospital or as soon as you get home if you feel up to it.

 HawkLaw Firm fights to win every case for every client.
 We invite you to learn more about the process of filing a personal injury lawsuit by contacting us at 1-888-HAWK-LAW (429-5529).
 You may also use our 24-hour chat options to receive answers to frequently asked questions.
-Our dedicated team of car accident lawyers is available now to help you learn more about your right to fair compensation for your serious injuries.
+Our dedicated team of car accident lawyers are available now to help you learn more about your right to fair compensation for your serious injuries.
+Reach out now to schedule your free case evaluation*.